hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 MITM Proxy offers a cool piece of functionality that allows it to interact with Wireshark so that Wireshark can decrypt the packets that it snoops from the network.
 If properly configured, MITM Proxy will log all the [session keys](https://www.cloudflare.com/learning/ssl/what-is-a-session-key/) that it generates.

+The `configure_as_mitm_proxy.sh` helper script will configure MITM Proxy to export the session keys to a file named `keyfile.txt` and it will store that file in your home directory (i.e., `/home/hawkinsw/` if your username is `hawkinsw`).
+The name of the keyfile is also displayed on screen before MITM Proxy displays its UI.

 In turn, we can configure Wireshark to read that log file and (in real time, mind you!) use the contents of the log file (i.e., session keys) to decrypt the packets that it captures from the network.

 Let's do that now.
 Wait!!
 Didn't I just say that we didn't have to do anything else?
 Yes, but I lied.